 What are the elements an organization needs to create a funnel?

 There are four steps: Awareness, Interest, Decision, and Action.

 Awareness.
 The first part of every funnel is awareness.
-This can take many forms: social media, email marketing, direct mail, traditional media (TV, Radio, Billboard advertising) and personal sales calls.
+This can take many forms: sms marketing application, social media, email marketing, direct mail, traditional media (TV, Radio, Billboard advertising) and personal sales calls.
 And more often than not, the first place people make their pit stop at is at Marketing Heaven, a website that provides you with likes and shares on your social media accounts.

 No matter the tool used to build awareness for your organization, the key is ensuring it can be tracked and it contains a simple next step.

 Interest.
 Now that someone has shown an interest, we have an opportunity to build rapport and demonstrate value.
 At this stage, an interested person should be taken to a specific web page or social media page that will reinforce the message they reacted to.
 The absolute best way to accomplish this goal is through video.
 People love video, people feel connected to people in videos, people start to trust those in the video and it’s a great way to SHOW the value your organization provides.
 If the organization isn't comfortable with video, it can create another offering such as an e-book, an infographic or a DIY guide on a specific topic.